positiondev/hworker/README.md

 do to the job is defined at startup (they can cause either a `Failure` or `Retry`).

+Any deviations from this behavior are considered bugs that will be fixed.

 ## Redis Operations

-Under the hood, we will have the following data structures in redis:
+Under the hood, we will have the following data structures in redis (`name` is set when you create the `hworker` instance):

 ```
-hwork-jobs-${project}: list of json serialized job descriptions
+hworker-jobs-name: list of json serialized job descriptions

-hwork-progress-${project}: a hash of jobs that are in progress, mapping to time started
+hworker-progress-name: a hash of jobs that are in progress, mapping to time started

+hworker-broken-name: a hash of jobs to time that couldn't be deserialized; most likely means you changed the serialization format with jobs still in queue, _or_ you pointed different applications at the same queues.

+hworker-failed-queue: a record of the jobs that failed (limited in size based on config).
 ```

 In the following pseudo-code, I'm using `MULTI`...`EXEC` to indicate atomic blocks of code.
 These are actually implemented with lua and `EVAL`, but I think it's easier to read this way.
-If you want to see what's actually happening, just read the code!
+If you want to see what's actually happening, just read the code - it's not very long!

 When a worker wants to do work, the following happens:

 ```
 now = TIME
 MULTI
-v = RPOP hwork-jobs
+v = RPOP hworker-jobs-name
 if v
-  HSET hwork-progress v now
+  HSET hworker-progress-name v now
 EXEC
 v
 ```